kpidata/aiolocust/README.md

 ## Features

-* **Write user test scenarios in plain-old Python**<br>
+* Write user test scenarios in plain-old Python
- No need for clunky UIs or bloated XML—just code as you normally would.
-Based on coroutines instead of callbacks, your code looks and behaves like normal, blocking Python code.

-* **Distributed & Scalable - supports hundreds of thousands of users**<br>
+* Distributed & Scalable - supports hundreds of thousands of users
- Locust supports running load tests distributed over multiple machines.
- Being event-based, even one Locust node can handle thousands of users in a single process.
- Part of the reason behind this is that even if you simulate that many users, not all are actively hitting your system.
-Often, users are idle figuring out what to do next.
-Requests per second != number of users online.

-* **Web-based UI**<br>
+* Web-based UI
- Locust has a neat HTML+JS that shows all relevent test details in real-time.
-And since the UI is web-based, it's cross-platform and easily extendable.

-* **Can test any system**<br>
+* Can test any system
- Even though Locust is web-oriented, it can be used to test almost any system.
-Just write a client for what ever you wish to test and swarm it with locusts!
-It's super easy!

-* **Hackable**<br>
+* Hackable
- Locust is very small and very hackable and we intend to keep it that way.
-All heavy-lifting of evented I/O and coroutines are delegated to gevent.
-The brittleness of alternative testing tools was the reason we created Locust.

 ## Documentation

-More info and documentation can be found at: <a href="http://docs.locust.io/">http://docs.locust.io/</a>
+More info and documentation can be found at:

 ## Authors

-- <a href="http://cgbystrom.com">Carl Bystr&ouml;m</a> (@<a href="http://twitter.com/cgbystrom">cgbystrom</a> on Twitter)
-- <a href="http://heyman.info">Jonatan Heyman</a> (@<a href="http://twitter.com/jonatanheyman">jonatanheyman</a> on Twitter)
-- Joakim Hamrén (@<a href="http://twitter.com/Jahaaja">Jahaaja</a>)
-- Hugo Heyman (@<a href="http://twitter.com/hugoheyman">hugoheyman</a>)
+* Viacheslav Kakovskyi (@kakovskyi)
+* Behersky Misha (@bmwant)

 ## License